 Wren reached a hand up to her hair and dropped her eyes quickly.
 Then she saw what James had been talking about.
 Albus' ankles were bare between his socks and the cuffs of his pants.
 "Your pants are too short."
 She looked back at his face and squinted.
 Her words were finally coming back, thank goodness.
 "Last time I saw you, I didn't have to look up."

 "Last time you saw me was six weeks ago.
 I shouldn't have listened to Rose.
 I wanted to come and see how you were.
-Your letters didn't sound like you."
+You never wrote back."

 Wren's stomach knotted up.
 "I wouldn't have been any fun."

 "You wouldn't have been alone."
 Their eyes held for an awkward moment, and Wren finally blinked it away.
-Albus had always been a good friend, and just because he was taller now, didn't mean that things were any different between them.
+Just because he was taller now, didn't mean that things had to be any different.
 She mentally berated Nellie for making her second guess her choice of a drab t-shirt.
 If Wren wore anything dressier, and with him being so tall now...
 Wren took a step back.
 Even if she'd had a reason to show anything off, would she really have wanted him to look at her like that?